Tractable General Equilibrium: Introduction

+\if 0 This observation suggests a plan of attack by which to overcome \citeauthor{papadimitriou2010impossibility}' impossibility result, and instead allow for the efficient computation of Walrasian equilibrium, at least in practice.
+The reader might wonder what we mean by ``in practice''. \fi

-The reader might wonder what we mean by ``in practice''.
-As it turns out the VI characterization we provide is in general discontinuous at one point in its search space, namely when the prices for all commodities are $0$.
-As such, because it is not possible to ensure the Lipschitz-continuity or Bregman-continuity of the excess demand on the unit box in general, it is not possible to obtain polynomial-time convergence of our mirror extragradient to solve our VI without further assumptions.
-Nevertheless, as we discuss in the sequel, we observe the fast convergence of mirror \emph{extrat\^atonnement} process in a large class of competitive economies, including very large instances with Leontief consumers, for which the computation of a Walrasian equilibrium is known to be PPAD-complete \cite{codenotti2006leontief, deng2008computation}.
-This suggests the need for a novel assumption that would explain the convergence of process to a Walrasian equilibrium in practice.
-To this end, we introduce the pathwise Bregman-continuity assumption, a condition that requires the excess demand to be Bregman-continuous along the sequence of prices generated by the mirror \emph{extrat\^atonnement} process, which we show is sufficient to guarantee the polynomial-time convergence of our process.
+As it turns out, the box VI is Bregman discontinuous at one point in its search space, namely the Minty solution, i.e., when all prices are $0$.
+It is thus impossible to simultaneously ensure both the Minty condition and Bregman continuity of excess demand on the unit box in general.
+Moreover, the only balanced economies with Lipschitz-continuous excess demand on the unit box are those with a constant excess demand.
+It is therefore not possible to obtain any meaningful polynomial-time convergence results for mirror extrat\^atonnement applied to the box VI without further assumptions.
+Nevertheless, in our experiments, we observe the fast convergence of mirror extrat\^atonnement in a large class of competitive economies, including very large instances with Leontief consumers, for which the computation of a Walrasian equilibrium is known to be PPAD-complete \cite{codenotti2006leontief, deng2008computation}.
+To explain this empirical observation, we introduce a \mydef{pathwise Bregman continuity} assumption, which requires Bregman-continuous excess demand only along the sequence of prices generated by mirror extrat\^atonnement.
+We prove that this condition is sufficient to guarantee polynomial-time convergence to a Walrasian equilibrium in balanced and thus also competitive economies.